Select Page

 Award Ceremony

-The CalHR Merit Award Program coordinates the award ceremony with the Governor’s Office and participating departments.
+The CalHR Merit Award Program coordinates the award ceremony with the Governor’s Office and participating agencies/departments.

-To search for awardees by department, last name, first name, or year awarded, please visit medalofvalor.ca.gov.
+To search for awardees by state agency/department, last name, first name, or year awarded, please visit the Medal of Valor website.

 Superior Accomplishment and Sustained Superior Accomplishment Awards